39th (Skinners) Signal Regiment

 39th (Skinners) Signal Regiment is an Army Reserve regiment in the Royal Corps of Signals in the British Army.
 The regiment forms part of 1 Signal Brigade, providing military communications for national operations.
 The Lynx badge is a reminder of the unit's connection with the Worshipful Company of Skinners.

 History

 The regiment was formed in 1967 by the amalgamation of 65th Signal Regiment and 92nd Signal Regiment, with some personnel from the disbanded Queen's Own Oxfordshire Hussars at Banbury.
+In 1969 the regiment absorbed part of R (Tower Hamlets) Battery from the disbanded Greater London Regiment, Royal Artillery.

 In 1971 a new 5 (Banbury) Squadron was formed, which in 1975 became 5 (Queen's Own Oxfordshire Hussars) Signal Squadron.

 47 (Middlesex Yeomanry) Signal Squadron at Uxbridge formed part of the regiment from 1995 to 2006, when it transferred to 71st (City of London) Yeomanry Signal Regiment.